anisotropi4/nesa/README.md

 This executes a series of scripts to segment, extract and output the data creating a series of `TSV` and `Excel` spreadsheets in the seven route directories

+### How it works

+To extract text from the PDF text-object elements, issues with formatting and use of grey-scale background in a number of the key route-clearance tables breaks `pdfplumber` and `pdfminer` formatted text extraction.

+To overcome this the PDF files are converted to an uncompressed CMYK PDF/A format, and the grey background removed by deleting the call and graphic state for the embedded grey background image.
+Out-with that it seems to work, this is in no way a recommended approach.

+It creates broken PDF files, as the internal PDF checksums no longer match.
+It assumes the background grey colour is encoded as ```1 1 0 rg``` and rendered using the call to ```f*```.
+Were the PDF rendering software used by Network Rail, Ghostscript, or ```qpdf``` to change this would just break.
+YMMV

 ## License

 Network Rail are copyright holder and retain all intellectual property rights related to the data and derived data contained within the National Electronic Sectional Appendix as set out [here](https://www.networkrail.co.uk/terms-and-conditions/)